by Alexandra Osadkova18 June '18

 Art and Politics.
 The kiss of power, fear and oppression - main theme of the Political Artwork

-It's an art which says that is exactly what could happen or could be if...
-Art styles or movements like Surrealism, collage, utopian or visionary images would fit into this class.
-Such speculative art can have a positive impact of providing inspiration by suggesting ideas which are beyond one's usual methods of thinking, and maybe implicitly or explicitly political.
+It's an art which says that is precisely what could happen or could be if...
+Art styles or movements like Surrealism, collage, utopian, or visionary images would fit into this class.
+Such speculative art can have a positive impact of inspiring by suggesting ideas which are beyond one's usual methods of thinking, and maybe implicitly or explicitly political.

-Therefore it can be seen in the above categories the representation of particular actions or the addition of particular kinds of text ties down an image to an explicitly political standpoint.
+Therefore, it can be seen in the above categories the representation of particular actions or the addition of specific kinds of text ties down an image to an explicitly political standpoint.
 The past, current, and future, with some overlapping, will also be covered in this way of seeing or seeing political artwork.

 Political Paintings - Social Fraternal Kiss